Agile change management: deploy Agility in industrial R&D

 Deploying Hardware Agility is itself an Agile project that requires a tailored, progressive and supported approach.

-The classic pitfalls of deploying agility in industry.
+The classic pitfalls to be aware of before engaging your agile deployment in industry.

 Copying IT practices